Do I Need to Get My Wisdom Teeth Removed?

 Gum inflammation and infection– When third molars do not have enough room to fully erupt, they have gingival tissue on top of the teeth where food and bacteria get trapped.
 These bacteria will eventually result in an infection called Pericoronitis.
 Pericoronitis can spread to other parts of the body and even cause systemic infection if not properly treated.

 Tooth Decay– When the wisdom teeth erupt in the very back of your mouth, patients often have difficulty reaching them with their toothbrush and floss.
 If not properly cleaned, they are at a higher risk for developing cavities.
+Additionally, when a wisdom tooth lies against a neighboring molar, it can cause tooth decay.

 Tooth Alignment– Impacted, partially erupted, or even fully erupted third molars can reverse the effects of orthodontics, bridges, crowns, partial dentures, or any type of dental work.

-It is very important that you consult your dentist about when and if you need to get them removed.
+It is very important that you consult your dentist about when, and if, you need to get them removed.
 In some cases, patients have adequate room for their wisdom teeth and do not require removal.

 Generally, wisdom teeth removal is a fairly quick procedure.
 Most people only require pain medication and altered diet for a few days.

-Adams and Cheek Dentistry is happy to answer any questions you may have, evaluate your third molars, and if necessary refer you to a fantastic oral surgeon.
+Adams and Cheek Dentistry is happy to answer any questions you may have, evaluate your third molars, and if necessary, refer you to a fantastic oral surgeon.
 Call us today at (919)866-1360 or click here to request an appointment online.